 Rachel is the Director of Learner Variability on the Transformational Learning and Leadership team at Teach For All.
 Prior to joining staff at Teach For All, Rachel launched and led the Diverse Learner Initiative at Teach For America that focused on ensuring that ALL (special and general educators) TFA teachers had the mindset, skills and knowledge to “teach to the edges” to reach all learners.
 Rachel’s career in education began in Washington, DC where she taught for 6 years and earned her M.Ed in Special Education.
 With specific experience in Universal Design for Learning, Culturally Responsive Practices and working with English Language Learners, Rachel facilitated the Diverse Learner graduate course for The Center for Inspired Teaching, and has worked with schools and education organizations from multiple contexts to support their work in these domains.
 She currently lives in Seattle, Washington – USA and enjoys practicing yoga and meditation, exploring with 1.5 year old nephew, Keaton, rock climbing and reading as much as possible in her free time!

 Sarah King leads classroom learning loops at Teach For All’s Global Learning Lab.
 She attended Carleton College as a Posse Leadership & Diversity Scholar and was a fellow at the McNeil Center for Early American History at the University of Pennsylvania.
-After graduating, she returned to Chicago to work with incredible students and their families at an innovative college access start-up called the Schuler Scholar Program.
-These college access experiences (her own and those with her students) drive her conviction about realizing students’ leadership inside and outside of the classroom.
-Sarah went on to work at Teach For America for five years, supporting the launch of the Philanthropic Leadership Circle, a group of TFA’s most committed supporters learning about and grappling with key education issues such as racial justice, parent engagement, and more.
+After graduating, she returned to her hometown of Chicago to work with students and their families at an innovative college access start-up called the Schuler Scholar Program.
+Her college access experiences (her own and those with her students) drive her conviction about realizing students’ leadership inside and outside of the classroom.
+Sarah went on to work at Teach For America for five years, supporting the launch of the Philanthropic Leadership Circle, a group of the organization's most committed supporters learning about key issues such as racial justice, community partnership, and more.
 Then, she worked on the program insights teams at TFA and Teach For All.
-In 2015, she moved full time to Teach For All to continue capturing, codifying, and disseminating insights from transformational classrooms across the global network.
+In 2015, she moved full time to Teach For All to continue capturing and disseminating insights from excellent classrooms across the global network.
 Sarah is a fellow at the New Leaders Council, a national organization fostering, connecting, and training the country’s next generation of progressive civic leaders.
 She lives in Washington, D.C.

 Steven Farr began leading training and support efforts at Teach For America fifteen years ago and is today working with Teach For All as well, looking across geographical and cultural differences to study and share innovations in transformational learning and leadership.
 He is the author of Teaching As Leadership: The Highly Effective Teacher’s Guide to Closing the Achievement Gap and his work has been featured in the Atlantic Monthly, on National Public Radio’s “All Things Considered,” and on ABC World News Tonight as part of the Person of the Week segment.
 His “teaching as leadership” framework [www.teachingasleadership.org] is a foundational leadership development model for many Teach For All partners.